 And may you even have the time of your life and a few #NOLAConfessions to share…like that time we took a photo in the mirror with our waiter Jeff at Antoine’s.

-Also check out the map and list I’ve created on Pinterest (uses Foursquare, is awesome.)
+Also check out the map and list I’ve created on Pinterest (uses Foursquare, is awesome) of where to eat in New Orleans.
 It’s a quick fix resource for my favorite places in a city.

 I have created boards for Santa Barbara and Barcelona as well.
 Follow along to be the first to see the additional cities!